alfwatt/GaugeKit/README.md

 ## To Do

+- timeline scrub and zoom
-- macOS and tvOS views
+- macOS and tvOS adaptions

 ## History